euzebia/accounts_manager/README.md

     Instead of sending multiple lengthy SQL statements,the api only sends sends the name and parameters of the stored procedure and details are retrieved once found.
 12. Database views have been used to group data related to the various user types
+13. User_name and email are unique as they part of details used to uniquely identify a user in the system.

  # Question 2
  1. Added validation checks on payloads to ensure valid parameters are passed to the apis.